prpole/dissertation/chapter2/main.md

+---
---- title: The Phenomenology of Species - Human Species-Being in Jack London
+title: The Phenomenology of Species&#58; Jack London and Species-Being
+geometry: margin=1in
-geometry: margin=1in bibliography: bibliography.bib ---
+bibliography: bibliography.bib
+---

 > You must not deny your relatives, the other animals.
 Their history is your history.